 Part of Kennady Lake will be separated from the rest of the lake and used as a Water Management Pond where water that may be changed by the Project will be stored.
-It is expected that water quality in the Water Management Pond will be clean enough to pump into Lake N11 during operations.
+It is expected that water quality in the Water Management Pond from time to time will be clean enough to pump into Lake N11 during the early years of operations.
 Water in the Water Management Pond will be monitored, and if it is determined that the water quality does not meet the conditions that will be stipulated in permits and licences, then it will not be pumped into Lake N11.